rantahar/debugging-c-cpp/index.rst

 is correct.
 So if something works at optimization level 0 and 1, but you get a segfault on level 2 or 3, maybe you are casting a pointer?

 Pointers
 ........

+ - Commonly cited as the hardest part in C (and sometimes C++), but they are necessary for most programs.
+ - Common issues.
+ - C++ has useful pointer types.

 Talking of pointers, they are commonly cited as the hardest thing to understand in C and C++.
 The main problem with pointers is that they allow you to do bad